Mikhail Fisenko

-Mikhail Fisenko (Михаил Фисенко) (born June 1, 1990) is a Russian ice hockey player who plays as a centre.
-He is currently a member of Ak Bars Kazan in the Kontinental Hockey League (KHL).
+Mikhail Fisenko (Михаил Фисенко) (born June 1, 1990) is a Russian former professional ice hockey player who played as a centre in the Kontinental Hockey League (KHL).

 Playing career

 Fisenko spent two seasons in North American major junior hockey, suiting up for the Vancouver Giants and Calgary Hitmen of the Western Hockey League (WHL).
 He later made his KHL debut with Metallurg Novokuznetsk in the 2011–12 KHL season.

 After the 2016–17 season concluded, Fisenko was dealt by Admiral Vladivostok to Avangard Omsk on May 8, 2017, in a trade that saw Tigran Manukyan and defenceman Ivan Mishchenko move the other way.

 After spending two productive seasons with Avangard Omsk, Fisenko opted to test free agency.
 On May 16, 2019, he secured a new opportunity by signing a contract with Ak Bars Kazan.

 Fisenko played two seasons with Ak Bars Kazan, where he served as a dependable forward, contributing both offensively and defensively while helping the team remain competitive in the Kontinental Hockey League (KHL).
 Following the conclusion of the 2020–21 season and the expiration of his contract, Fisenko entered free agency.
 On May 19, 2021, he signed a two-year contract with HC Dynamo Moscow.

 Following a single season with Dynamo, Fisenko chose to depart Moscow before the 2022–23 season and signed a one-year deal with Metallurg Magnitogorsk, marking his eighth KHL team, on August 31, 2022.

 After his contract with Metallurg Magnitogorsk ended, Fisenko extended his career by agreeing to a one-year deal with the newly reestablished HC Lada Togliatti on 23 June 2023.

 Fisenko was tenured with Togliatti for two seasons before returning to former club Ak Bars Kazan on a one-year contract on 4 July 2025 for the 2025–26 season.
+Fisenko posted 15 points through 53 regular season games and helped Ak Bars to the Gagarin Cup finals before announcing his retirement at the conclusion of the season on 22 May 2026.